IamwhatIamSY/DCSR/README.md

 - `run_dcsr.cc`.
 This file provides the interfaces for streaming graph processing to BYO.
 - `BUILD`.
 We add the dependencies for DCSR to the original BUILD file.
 - `WORKSPACE`.
 We add the DCSR local repository to the original WORKSPACE file.
-- `dcsr`.
+- `dcsr/`.
 This folder contains the main file `dcsr/include/dcsr1.0/partition.h` and other files for DCSR.

 ## Dependencies
 The dependencies for [BYO](https://github.com/wheatman/BYO) should be satisfied: